As a small business owner in Arizona, what should I know about immigration law?

 Completing the I-9 Employment Eligibility Verification

 Federal law requires that every employer fill out an I-9 employment eligibility authorization form for every employee they hire.
 The employer and the employee each have different parts to complete on the form.
 Filling out the I-9 form is absolutely critical.
 Failure to fill out the I-9 form (or failure to fill it out correctly) can result in hundreds or thousands of dollars of fines to the employer.
 The fact that the employer didn’t know they were required to fill out the I-9 form is not a defense.
+We recommend reading this Deportation UK easy explained and learn about the laws.

 Employees need to complete their portion (Section One) of the I-9 form no later than the first day they are employed.
 The employer can finish his portions (Sections Two and Three) within the next 3 days.
 The employer is also required to view original documents presented by the employee that establish the employee’s identity and eligibility to work.
 There is a list of all of the acceptable documents contained on the I-9 form itself.

 As an HR specialist of Nominak HR&PAYROLL admits, one mistake that many employers make is that they tell the employees which of those documents they want to see.
 If the employer tells employees that they are required to show a specific document and the employer will not accept anything else, that is called “document abuse”.
 Sometimes that is used to discriminate against foreign-based or foreign-sounding or looking people.
 Sometimes it is used to discriminate against US citizens.
 And often, it is not done with any improper intent at all and the employer is just trying to simplify the process.
 But regardless of the reason, it is still document abuse.
 An employer can never demand that only a certain type or types of document be presented.
 Employees are always free to produce whichever of those documents listed on the I-9 form they want.
+For more legal advice contact Knoxville Tn Grandparent Visitation Lawyer anytime.

 Using the E-Verify System